-(ii) AAn assessment of general land use in the neighborhood, including comment on the prevalence of residential uses;
+(ii) an assessment of general land use in the neighborhood, including comment on the prevalence of residential uses;

-(iii) AAn assessment concerning any of the features reflected in paragraph (2) of this subsection if they are present in the neighborhood, regardless of whether they are within the specified distances referenced in paragraph (2) of this subsection;
+(iii) an assessment concerning any of the features reflected in paragraph (2) of this subsection if they are present in the neighborhood, regardless of whether they are within the specified distances referenced in paragraph (2) of this subsection;

-(iv) AAn assessment of the number of existing affordable rental units (generally includes rental properties subject to TDHCA, HUD, or USDA restrictions) in the Primary Market Area, including comment on concentration based on the size of the Primary Market Area;
+(iv) an assessment of the number of existing affordable rental units (generally includes rental properties subject to TDHCA, HUD, or USDA restrictions) in the Primary Market Area, including comment on concentration based on the size of the Primary Market Area;

-(v) AAn assessment of the percentage of households residing in the census tract that have household incomes equal to or greater than the median household income for the MSA or county where the Development Site is located;
+(v) an assessment of the percentage of households residing in the census tract that have household incomes equal to or greater than the median household income for the MSA or county where the Development Site is located;

-(vi) AAn assessment of the number of market rate multifamily units in the neighborhood and their current rents and levels of occupancy;
+(vi) an assessment of the number of market rate multifamily units in the neighborhood and their current rents and levels of occupancy;

-A(vii) An assessment of school performance for each of the schools in the attendance zone containing the Development that did not achieve a 2018 Met Standard rating, for the previous two academic years (regardless of whether the school Met Standard in those years), that includes the TEA Accountability Rating Report, a discussion of performance indicators and what progress has been made over the prior year, and progress relating to the goals and objectives identified in the campus improvement plan or turnaround plan pursuant to §39.107 of the Texas Education Code in effect.
-This is not just the submission of the campus improvement plan, but an update to the plan or if such update is not available, information from a school official that speaks to progress made under the plan as further indicated under subparagraph (D)(iv) of this paragraph; and
+(vii) A copy of the TEA Accountability Rating Report for each of the schools in the attendance zone containing the Development that achieved a D rating in 2019 or a 2018 Improvement Required rating, along with a discussion of performance indicators and what progress has been made over the prior year, and progress relating to the goals and objectives identified in the campus improvement plan or turnaround plan pursuant to §39.107 of the Texas Education Code in effect.
+The actual campus improvement plan does not need to be submitted unless there is an update to the plan or if such update is not available, information from a school official that speaks to progress made under the plan as further indicated under subparagraph (D)(iv) of this paragraph; and

 (viii) Any additional information necessary to complete an assessment of the Development Site, as requested by staff.

 (D) Information regarding mitigation of neighborhood risk factors should be relevant to the risk factors that are present in the neighborhood.
-Mitigation must include documentation of efforts underway at the time of Application, and may include, but is not limited to, the measures described in clauses (i) - (iv) of this subparagraph or such other mitigation as the Applicant determines appropriate to support a Board determination that the proposed Development Site should be found eligible.
+Mitigation must include documentation of efforts underway at the time of Application, and may include the measures described in clauses (i) - (iv) of this subparagraph or such other mitigation as the Applicant determines appropriate to support a Board determination of eligibility.
+The Applicant may not present new information at the Board meeting where eligibility is determined.
+Because the only decision regarding eligibility is made by the Board, any staff recommendation is not subject to appeal.
 In addition to those measures described herein, documentation from the local municipality may also be submitted stating the Development is consistent with their obligation to affirmatively further fair housing.